RarOks1008/002-otkup-numizmatike/README.md

-# Raroks 1008 Entertainment
+# Otkup Numizmatike

-*First ever website created using HTML 5 and CSS 3 made in my first year of studying.*
+*Second, responsive, website created using HTML 5 and CSS 3 made in my first year of studying.*

 ## Website Desing